 A. The principal sum outstanding shall bear interest at a floating rate per annum equal to 4.25% plus the LIBOR Rate.
-The "LIBOR Rate" is, as of any date of determination in accordance with this Note, the rate of interest rounded upwards (the "Rounding Adjustment"), if necessary, to the next 1/8 of 1% (and adjusted for reserves if Lender is required to maintain reserves with respect to relevant advances) fixed by ICE Benchmark Administration Limited (or any successor thereto, or replacement thereof, approved by Lender, each an "Alternate LIBOR Source") at approximately 11:00 a.m., London, England time (or the relevant time established by ICE Benchmark Administration Limited, an Alternate LIBOR Source, or Lender, as applicable), two Business Days prior to such date of determination, relating to quotations for the one month London InterBank Offered Rates on U.S. Dollar deposits, as displayed by Bloomberg LP (or any successor thereto, or replacement thereof, as approved by Lender, each an "Approved Bloomberg Successor"), or, if no longer displayed by Bloomberg LP (or any Approved Bloomberg Successor), such rate as shall be determined in good faith by Lender from such sources as it shall determine to be comparable to Bloomberg LP (or any Approved Bloomberg Successor), all as determined by Lender in accordance with this Note and Lender's loan systems and procedures periodically in effect.
-Notwithstanding anything to the contrary contained herein, in no event shall the LIBOR Rate be less than 0% as of any date (the "LIBOR Rate Minimum"); provided that, at any time during which a Rate Management Agreement with Lender is then in effect with respect to all or a portion of the Obligations, the LIBOR Rate Minimum, the Rounding Adjustment and the Adjustment Protocol (as defined below) shall all be disregarded and no longer of any force and effect with respect to such portion of the Obligations subject to such Rate shall be binding and conclusive in the absence of manifest error.
-The LIBOR Rate shall be initially determin advance of funds to Borrower under this Note and shall be effective until the first Business Day of the month following the period commencing on the date of such initial advance (such first Business Day being the "First Adjustment Date").
+The "LIBOR Rate" is, as of any date of determination in accordance with this Note, the rate of interest rounded upwards (the "Rounding Adjustment"), if necessary, to the next 1/8 of 1% (and adjusted for reserves if Lender is required to maintain reserves with respect to relevant advances) fixed by ICE Benchmark Administration Limited (or any successor thereto, or replacement thereof, approved by Lender, each an "Alternate LIBOR Source") at approximately 11:00 a.m., London, England time (or the relevant time established by ICE Benchmark Administration Limited, an Alternate LIBOR Source, or Lender, as applicable), two Business Days prior to such date of determination, relating to quotations for the one month London InterBank Offered Rates on U.S. Dollar deposits, as displayed by Bloomberg LP (or any Approved Bloomberg Successor), such rate as shall be determined in good faith by Lender from such sources as it shall determine to be comparable to Bloomberg LP (or any Approved Bloomberg Successor), all as determined by Lender in accordance with this Note and Lender's loan systems and procedures periodically in effect.
+Notwithstanding anything to the contrary contained herein, in no event shall the LIBOR Rate be less than 0% as of any date (the "LIBOR Rate Minimum"); provided that, at any time during which a Rate Management Agreement.
+Each determination by Lender of the LIBOR Rate shall be binding and conclusive in the absence of manifest error.
+The LIBOR Rate shall be initially determined as of the date of the initial advance of funds to Borrower under this Note and shall be effective until the first Business Day of the month following the period commencing on the date of such initial advance (such first Business Day being the "First Adjustment Date").
 The interest rate based upon the LIBOR Rate shall be adjusted automatically on the First Adjustment Date and on the first Business Day of each month thereafter (the "Adjustment Protocol").